ameernormie/category-theory-fp/README.md

 If you take this idea of data hiding this is where it really shines, this is the end of the road for abstraction.

 ## Functions and Epimorphisms

+When you write a language you have to define the semantics of the language.

+- Operational Semantics
+- Denotional Semantics

+##### Operational Semantics

+You define operations of language, how one expression can be transformed in to other.

+##### Denotional Semantics

+You actually map it to another area that you understand, in particular the most interesting way of mapping is to map it to mathematics.
+You build a mathematical model and you say `this statement in the language corresponds to some mathematical thing, and this mathematical thing for types is set of values and for functions it's a function between sets`

+A function in programming is not exactly the function in mathematics.
+By function between sets we really mean a `pure function` or a `total function`. because a mathmatical function is defined for every argument, not just for some arguments.
+This is the major source of problem in programming, we have these partial functions, functions are defined for some arguments and not the other.

+`A total function is defined for all arguments`.
+**- How can you tell if a function is pure?**
+`A function is pure if you can memoize it`.
+Which means, you can turn it into a lookup table, because for a unique argument it returns a unique value and you can remember it.

+**- But the question is, how can you program using only pure functions?
+We need side effects** Pure function is an atom, the building block of programs.
+We can build stuff on top of the pure functions by composing even including side effects (I/O).

+#### Functions

+We have to look at the functions from a different perspective.
+We have to look at them at how we can use them as `morphisms` in our category.
+Functions are defined in mathematics as a special kind of relation.
+Relation is just a subset of pairs of elements.
+In general, relations does not have directionality, functions are set of arrows going from a particular direction to the other. what kind of condition we have to impose on a relation to become a function?